lisamarieandersson/minimal-weather-app/README.md

 ## Credit

-The font icons used in the project are part of the [Weather 7 Icon Font Set](https://www.pixeden.com/icon-fonts/weather-7-icon-font-set) from [Pixeden Club](https://www.pixeden.com).
+- The font icons used in the project are from [Pixeden Club](https://www.pixeden.com).

+- The backgrounds images are bought with commercial license from [Creative Market](https://creativemarket.com/).